tombenke/cayley-cookbook/website/content/docs/basic-concepts/statements.en.md

     <Luke-Skywalker-from-StarWars> <has-age> 23^^integer .
 ```

-We can observe on the Figure 1. that the `subject-predicate-object` triple can be visualized as a simple graph, where the subject and object show up as nodes, and the predicate appears as a labeled edge betwee these two nodes.
+We can observe on the Figure 1. that the `subject-predicate-object` triple can be visualized as a simple graph, where the subject and object show up as nodes, and the predicate appears as a labeled edge between these two nodes.

 {{< hint info >}}
 __Important Note:__